Good Art by Bad People - Background Reading for Wagner at Pacific Opera Victoria

 Cole, Teju

-A wide-ranging collection of essays from a celebrated master of the form.
-"Darkness is not empty," writes Teju Cole in Black Paper, a collection of essays that meditate on what it means to keep our humanity--and witness the humanity of others--in a time of darkness.
-Cole...
+A profound book of essays from a celebrated master of the form.
+"Darkness is not empty," writes Teju Cole in Black Paper, a book that meditates on what it means to sustain our humanity--and witness the humanity of others--in a time of darkness.
+One of the...

 Fallen idols : twelve statues that made history